Darrah-Joshua/icecream-ordering-system/README.md

-# Fiifi's Ice Cream Shop - C Programming Project
+# Ice Cream Shop - C Programming Project

 This project is a **C program** that simulates an interactive ice cream shop ordering system.
 It demonstrates key programming concepts such as **flow control, nested statements, loops, and conditional statements**.